cfairbanks/recipes/sourdough-bread.md

 2. Line Dutch oven with parchment paper, put dough in there.
 3. Cover the dutch oven.
 3. Bake on middle shelf for 40 mins.
 4. Uncover, remove parchment paper, and bake for 4 more minutes.
+Increase this time if you want the crust to be darker and crunchier.

+### Notes & Questions
+- Try letting the dough rise in a warm place if I can find one.
+- Is there a way to get a stronger sourdough flavor?
+- Am I feeding the starter a good amount?
+I'm currently feeding it about a tablespoon of flour every 3-4 days, with about 1/4 cup of water.
+- Try cutting a slice across the top of the dough before baking - I tried that with the most recent loaf, but didn't go deep enough for a visibly interesting change.